Biography of Paul Cezanne

 2. The impressionist exhibitions

-Cezanne took part in two of the eight impressionist exhibitions, in 1874 and 1877, earning him nothing but ridicule and abuse.
+Cezanne took part in two of the eight impressionist exhibitions, in 1874 and 1877.
+He earned nothing but ridicule and abuse.

 1874: The first impressionist exhibition